mm80843/T3.5/docs/Benef/PBN__Benef_157.md

 # __Efficient tracking of high-risk patients__

-## Name of the Benefit

-Improves efficiency of medical staff and ensures timely tracking and monitoring of high-risk patients

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved patient outcomes and resource allocation efficiency for healthcare facilities](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_159.md)